MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 - Complete the form to enable information barriers in your organization.
 - Create segments and define the users in each.
 Create policies that allow or block communication between the segments, and then set them to active.
 For info, see [Define policies for information barriers](/office365/securitycompliance/information-barriers-policies).

-## Use PowerShell to associate segments to a site
+## Use PowerShell to associate segments with a site

 1. Connect to the [Security & Compliance Center PowerShell](/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell) as a global admin.